Lecture Series

 The materials on this page provide an introduction to social care law principles, procedures and rights.
 The intention is that the materials will build into a basic education programme for anyone wishing to deepen their understanding of the legal rights of disabled people (adults and children), older people and unpaid carers to social care support services.

-Assessing the support needs of disabled children and their families
+Assessing the support needs of disabled young people and their families

-This lecture – divided into seven separate sections – explains the process by which children’s services in England should assess the support needs of disabled children and their families.
-The lecture has been commissioned by Full of Life a wonderful charity that provides information and support to families living within the Royal Borough of Kensington and Chelsea.
+This series of eight separate talks – explains the process by which children’s services in England should assess the support needs of disabled children and their families – as well as providing a general overview of the law relating to mental capacity and decision making.
+The talks have been commissioned by Full of Life a wonderful charity that provides information and support to families living within the Royal Borough of Kensington and Chelsea.

 Lecture 2